DHTMLX/gantt-docs/data/api/gantt_ischildof.md

 @params:
-- childId	string,number	the id of a task that you want to check as a child
+- childId	string | number	the id of a task that you want to check as a child
-- parentId 	string,number	the id of a task that you want to check as a parent
+- parentId 	string | number	the id of a task that you want to check as a parent

 @returns: